Beauty-Riceball/beauty-riceball.github.io/docs/LANGUAGE/English/Cambridge_IELTS_15.md

 Encouraging children by telling them they can achieve anything with enough effort is a common practice in many cultures.
 While this message can inspire and motivate, it also has potential drawbacks that need to be considered.

-One significant advantage of this message is that it fosters a strong work ethic and resilience in children.
-Believing that hard work can overcome obstacles encourages persistence and dedication, essential traits for personal and professional success.
-For example, a child who is told they can excel academically if they study diligently is more likely to develop effective study habits and a commitment to learning.
-Additionally, this positive reinforcement can boost self-esteem and confidence, enabling children to take on challenges and pursue their goals with determination.
+One significant advantage of this message is that it **fosters a strong work ethic** and **resilience** in children.
+Believing that hard work can **overcome obstacles** encourages **persistence** and **dedication**, essential traits for **personal and professional success**.
+For example, a child who is told they can excel academically if they study diligently is more likely to develop effective study habits and a **commitment to learning**.
+Additionally, this **positive reinforcement** can boost **self-esteem** and confidence, enabling children to take on challenges and pursue their goals with determination.

 However, there are also disadvantages to this approach.
-Telling children they can achieve anything may set unrealistic expectations, leading to disappointment and frustration when they encounter failures.
-For instance, a child who is constantly told they can become a professional athlete might experience significant stress and anxiety if they do not possess the necessary talent or face injuries.
-Furthermore, this message can overlook the importance of external factors such as socio-economic status, access to resources, and inherent abilities, which play crucial roles in achieving success.
-Consequently, children might develop a skewed perception of reality, believing that effort alone is sufficient to overcome all barriers.
+Telling children they can achieve anything may set **unrealistic expectations**, leading to disappointment and frustration when they encounter failures.
+For instance, a child who is constantly told they can become a professional athlete might experience **significant stress and anxiety** if they do not possess the necessary talent or face injuries.
+Furthermore, this message can overlook the importance of **external factors** such as **socio-economic status**, **access to resources**, and **inherent abilities**, which play crucial roles in achieving success.
+Consequently, children might develop a **skewed perception of reality**, believing that effort alone is sufficient to **overcome all barriers**.

-In my opinion, while encouraging children to strive for their goals is beneficial, it is equally important to teach them about the complexities and challenges they may face.
-Balancing motivation with realistic expectations can help children develop both ambition and resilience.
+In my opinion, while encouraging children to strive for their goals is beneficial, it is equally important to teach them about the complexities and challenges they may face. **Balancing motivation with realistic expectations** can help children develop both ambition and **resilience**.

 **注释：**